 - Filling out paperwork.
 This gets tricky even for adults.
 However, your teen should be able to do things like signing their name, know their Social Security Number, address, emergency contact, phone number, etc.

 You can also help your teen develop these skills by setting up mock experiences at home, having them volunteer somewhere or work with another friend or family member.
 Sometimes kids don’t want to hear all that their parent has to offer.
 So you can outsource!

-Finally, you can help your teen manage their money.
+You can help your teen with their money management skills.
 The most alluring part of a job is to earn money, so make sure they can really achieve their financial goals.
 Here are some financial literacy skills that you can instill in your child: